mroshan454/Replicating-ViT-Research-Paper/README.md

 The goal was to replicate the whole ViT architecture from scratch as closely as possible for image classification.

 - In the original transformer architecture they break down words into patch embeddings and create sequence and then pass it through the transformer layers , Similarly in ViT we break down a 2-Dimensional picture into patches of equal size (16x16 in this case) and combine them to form a linear sequence and then pass it into transformer layers to classify them.

-I recreated key visuals from the ViT paper to understand how it works under the hood:
+- This research paper contains Figures and Equations  which decribe the ViT architecture as pieces of puzzle and we are here to put all together to form the puzzle.
+Recreating This will help us to understand the math behind the architecture and how it works under the hood.

 - **Figure 1 Explaining the ViT architecture**